By Dan Crain. This is a blog in a series from the resource, Loving Freely.

 Being the beloved of God means we love others freely.
 We no longer need the affirmation of others when we serve as we hear the words from the Heavenly Father, “You are my child, whom I love, with you I am well pleased.”

-We have nothing to prove, because Christ has approved us!
+We have nothing to prove, because we are already the beloved of God!

 Love Freely, beloved child of God.